 This proposal creates guidance for transplant programs to submit exceptions for colorectal liver metastases candidates and intrahepatic cholangiocarcinoma candidates.
 The Committee is also proposing to broaden the scope of the Adult HCC Review Board to encompass reviewing non-standard exception requests for other liver cancers and tumors.
-As such, the Committee is proposing the Adult HCC Review Board and guidance document to become the Adult Transplant Oncology Review Board and guidance document.
-The proposed modifications will ensure that reviewers with expertise are reviewing appropriate exception requests.
-Additionally, new NLRB guidance for colorectal liver metastases or intrahepatic cholangiocarcinoma creates a pathway for highly selected candidates to receive a non-standard exception which may increase access to liver transplant.
+As such, the Committee is proposing the Adult HCC Review Board to become the Adult Transplant Oncology Review Board and the associated guidance documents will reflect these changes.
+The proposed modifications will ensure that reviewers with more relevant expertise in the field of liver cancer and tumors are reviewing appropriate exception requests.
+Additionally, new NLRB guidance for colorectal liver metastases and intrahepatic cholangiocarcinoma creates a pathway for certain candidates to receive a non-standard exception which may increase access to liver transplant.
+Finally, this proposal recommends two clarifications to Policy 9.5.A: Requirements for CCA MELD or PELD Score Exceptions to ensure consistency and accuracy of the policy.